 Extracted File Size: 43MB

-Using Win32 Disk Imager to write an ISO Image to USB
+Using Win32 Disk Imager to write Image to USB

-In the example below, I am using this Image Writer to put a Rescatux Live ISO on a USB flash drive.
+In the example below, this ISO Image Writer was used to put a Rescatux Live ISO on a USB flash drive.

 - Download the zipped version of Win32 Disk Imager.